Coulomb Gap in a Doped Semiconductor near the Metal-Insulator Transition: Tunneling Experiment and Scaling Ansatz: Scaling Ansatz for the Coulomb Gap

 Let us remind the computer simulations lead to these conclusions~\cite{Baranovskii}.
-In that work the authors considered randomly distributed pointlike donors and acceptors, all acceptors being negatively charged and some donors being occupied by electrons (and hence neutral) and others empty (and so positive).
+In that work the authors considered randomly distributed pointlike donors and acceptors, all acceptors being negatively charged and some donors being occupied by electrons (and hence neutral) and others empty (and positive).
 The ground state of such system is a classical realization of a Coulomb gap~\cite{ES75,ES84}.
-Screening a probe positive charge at $T = 0$ was studied numerically.
+Screening of a probe positive charge located at the ceter of sphere at $T = 0$ was studied numerically.
 It was shown that for a given realization of impurities, the screened potential of the probe charge is almost random in sign and its absolute value decays as $1/r$.
 To understand the origin of the random sign potential for a single realization of potential, recall that in the ground state electrons are correlated in space or, in other words, positive donors alternate with neutral ones.
-The probe positive charge can attract a new electron to the nearest empty donor.
-The positive donor left behind attracts a new electron to another of its neighbors, and so on.
+The probe positive charge attracts a new electron to the nearest empty donor with probability of order of 1/2.
+The positive donor left behind attracts a new electron to another its neighbor, with probability of order of 1/2 and so on.
 As a result a chain of new alternating positive and negative charges can appear.
 Such a chain has random direction and length and no symmetry.
-It is clear that the sign of the potential, for example at the end of the chain, is random.
-Huge cancellations appear when we average over many different realizations of impurities or over different configurations of chains.
+It is clear that the sign of the resulting potential, for example at the end of the chain, is random.
+Huge cancellations happen when we average this potential over many different realizations of impurities or over different configurations of chains.
 As a result spherical symmetry is restored and an exponentially small positive potential survives.
 This picture has been generalized for a description of the Rudderman-Kittel exchange interaction in a disordered metal.~\cite{Spivak}.

 An alternative explanation was recently suggested by Si and Varma,~\cite{Si} who argued that, contrary to previous assertions, direct Coulomb interactions do lead to a gap in the average $dn/d\mu$ when the density is low enough in a 2D system.
 They suggest that the incorporation of this result into the charge diffusion models of Refs.~\onlinecite{Fink83,Castel87,KB90} could generate a realistic description of the transition from diffusive metal to Coulomb glass insulator.